Aloha friend and Welcome!!

 - The treble on the P7 is more natural and defined than the Momentum.

 Given all that’s been said about the P7, I’m not sure I would purchase it at it’s current price.
-I would gladly shell out around $200 for it, but $400 is asking a little too much.
+I would gladly shell out around $150 for it, anything more than that isn’t worth it.
 They are worth buying for the build quality, but not as far as comfort.
 Too many people complained about stiff ear-cups, small ear-cups, and discomfort after only a short period of time.
-The fact that they are prone to breaking down does turn me off quite a bit.
+The fact that they are prone to breaking down (as far as the sound going out) does turn me off quite a bit.

 As for the Momentums?
 I don’t think I would purchase the original model, but I may invest in the upgraded one.
 Check out Sennheiser HD598 vs. Momentum for everything you need to know about them.
 For you, it depends on what you’re looking for.
 Given that both the P7 and Momentum are for casual listening enjoyment, I can deduce that you probably aren’t looking for a mixing headphone.